-It is common practice in many schools to ask educators and students about their professional learning goals in the beginning of the school year.
+It is common practice in many schools to ask administrators, educators, and students to create learning goals in the beginning of the school year.
+These goals may be extrinsically motivated or deeply personal and intrinsically motivated.

 What are learning goals?